 Our nation’s military faces a skills gap that’s similar to the one faced by the business community.
 In the Palmetto State, 73 percent of young people are ineligible to serve in uniform due to three main disqualifiers, one of which is poor academics.
 Additionally, military service has long allowed Americans to access GI benefits, making college, apprenticeships, or job training accessible.
 Ensuring that students are academically prepared is a critical part of maintaining an accessible pathway to a postsecondary credential and the middle class.

-With an economic impact of $32.9 million, the logistics industry is a critical component of our state’s economy.
+With an economic impact of $32.9 billion, the logistics industry is a critical component of our state’s economy.
 To stay competitive, South Carolina must work to remove barriers to postsecondary education.